MedARC-AI/fMRI-reconstruction-NSD/README.md

 conda activate medical-v1
 ```

 4. (optional) For LAION-5B retrieval you will need to map to the last layer of CLIP ViT-L/14 (in addition to the last hidden layer, which is the standard MindEye pipeline).
 For training MindEye on just the last layer ("4 ResBlocks + Only CLS"), you will first need to cd into the "src" folder and run ``. download.sh``.
-This will allow you to train the diffusion prior starting from a pretrained checkpoint (text-to-image diffusion prior trained from LAION-Aesthetics).
-We observed that using this checkpoint, rather than training the prior from scratch, significantly improved results.
+This will allow you to train the diffusion prior starting from a [pretrained checkpoint](https://huggingface.co/nousr/conditioned-prior/tree/main/vit-l-14/aesthetic) (text-to-image diffusion prior trained from LAION-Aesthetics).
+We observed that using this checkpoint, rather than training the prior from scratch, significantly improved LAION-5B retrieval.

 ## General information